MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/skype-for-business-and-microsoft-teams-add-on-licensing/skype-for-business-and-microsoft-teams-add-on-licensing.md

 ms.custom:
 - Licensing
 - LIL_Placement
-description: 'Informationen zu den Add-on-Lizenzen, was Sie features erhalten mit, wie sie für Ihr Produkt kaufen und wie Sie mit Ihren vorhandenen Netzbetreiber mit ihnen.
-Erhalten Sie Informationen über Preise und Plan Details für Office 365 Kommunikation haben, und plant aufrufen. ' ms.openlocfilehash: 855ada8caf7c2ed1cb4c38e52ef24439d961cc25 ms.sourcegitcommit: 27f1ecb730355dcfac2f4be3f5642f383d5532ad ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 02/20/2019 ms.locfileid: "30120317"
+description: "Learn about add-on licenses, what features you'll get with it, how to buy them for your product, and how to use your existing carrier with them.
+You can get information on pricing and plan details for Office 365, Communication Credits, and Calling plans. " ms.openlocfilehash: 9b77336757e36aac0f4465af0813141bef4bd3f9 ms.sourcegitcommit: 4e750efd107dfc9bfd8b09d64abd40e0e27734de ms.translationtype: MT ms.contentlocale: de-DE ms.lasthandoff: 03/28/2019 ms.locfileid: "30948195"
 ---
-# <a name="skype-for-business-add-on-licensing"></a>Skype für Business Add-on Lizenzierung
+# <a name="skype-for-business-add-on-licensing"></a>Lizenzierung des Skype for Business-Add-Ons

 ## <a name="what-are-add-on-licenses"></a>Was sind Add-On-Lizenzen?